nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

   res.render('client', { assets, component })
 })
 ```

+Then we parse the manifest generated by webpack as preparation for the server-side rendering that'll now take place in the GET handler.

 Note that you shouldn't use synchronous operations like [`fs.readFileSync()`](https://nodejs.org/api/fs.html#fs_fs_readfilesync_path_options) once your server is running.
 Instead use asynchronous counterparts like [`fs.readFile()`](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback) or [`fsPromises.readFile()`](https://nodejs.org/api/fs.html#fs_fspromises_readfile_path_options) so that the [Node.js event loop won't be blocked](https://nodejs.org/en/docs/guides/dont-block-the-event-loop/).
 Here it's fine to make an exception because we're doing it during startup and we want to make sure that the file can be loaded before the server starts.